 - Average Price: $5-$15

 We recommend searching for a local sporting goods or swimming store, so you can get a feel for the material before purchasing.
 You can also try shopping from online retailers.

 How do I put a cap on?

 Watch this short video!
-We also recommend tying your hair in a ponytail before putting your swim cap on.
+We also recommend tying your hair in a ponytail or bun before putting your swim cap on.